rbrendle/sapcc-bind/README.md

 You need to include these files into the domain directory file "named.conf.local".

 This is only the DNS server configuration.
 It is activated by using resolvconf.
 Do not overwrite just the /etc/resolv.conf file.
 This file is generated and will change over time.
-It's content is (without a DHCP configuration) generated out of the resolvconf configuration (in /etc/resolvconf) and the basic network configuration (/etc/network).
+Its content is (without a DHCP configuration) generated out of the resolvconf configuration (in /etc/resolvconf) and the basic network configuration (/etc/network).

 Still without an DHCP-configuratio the local hostname and the search domain have to be maintained in /etc/hosts.